Introduction

 1. Minimizing a Window is Frustrating

 When you click the orange button in the top-left corner, the window gets minimized.
-Some people call it "Hiding the window".
-On macOS, after you minimized the window, you can't restore it using the Command + Tab
+Some people call it “hiding the window.”
+On macOS, after you minimize the window, you can't restore it using the Command + Tab shortcut that is responsible for switching between working apps.
+It feels like a basic function that should work, yet it doesn't work on macOS.

 2. Cutting Giles is not What You Expect

-When you start using macOS, you will notice that there is no "Cut" button when you right-click on a file or directory.
-To move the file, you need to copy it and paste it by using Option + Command
+When you start using macOS, you will notice that there is no “Cut” button when you right-click on a file or directory.
+To move the file, you need to copy it and paste it by using Option + Command shortcut.
+It will cut and paste the file.

 3. Closing Apps is Strange

 If you are using Windows or Linux, you are probably gotten used to closing apps by clicking the X button in the top-right corner.
 Mac decided to be different, if you close a window, it will close it but not fully.
 It's weird, I still don't know how it works.
-I use a shortcut Command + Q
+I use a shortcut Command + Q, and it actually quits the app.

 4. Don't Always Maximize the Window